-Fixed Frame screens are also all designed with a Tensioned screen fabric, which creates the ideal projection surface.
-The perfectly flat tensioned surface maximizes the resoultion capabilities and light reflectivity of your projector, optimizing performance and creating the best possible picture quality.
+Fixed Frame screens are also all designed with a Tensioned screen fabric, which creates the ideal flat projection surface.
+The perfectly flat tensioned surface maximizes the resolution capabilities and light reflectivity of your projector, optimizing performance and creating the best possible picture quality.
 Many projection screen brands now manufacture

 Portable Projector Screens

+If your screen is likely to be moved on a regular basis every few days, weeks or months, a Portable Screen is your best option.
 Portable projector screens are offered in a great range of sizes and styles.

 Another lightweight portable option is the Tabletop projector screen.
-Generally maxing out at a 50" Diagonal size, these small ultra-portable screens are the most convenient when a large picture is either not feasible or just unecessary.
+Generally maxing out at a 50" Diagonal size, these small ultra-portable screens are the most convenient when a large picture is either not feasible or just unnecessary.
 The operation of Tabletop screens varies on the manufacturer; some pull up like a floor rising screen from a case, while others pull apart length ways and have stabilizing feet.
 Either way, this screen is ideal for any small presentation purpose!

 Projector Screen Paint

-The most important place to start when selecting a screen fabric, are with the Gain and Viewing Angle of the fabric.
+The most important place to start when selecting a screen fabric, are with the Gain(Screen Brightness) and Viewing Angle of the fabric.
 There is a lot to know about each and how they affect each other (as gain increases viewing angle usually decreases).
 Having a basic understanding of these features prior to making your choice of a projector screen fabric, is the only way to ensure that you will make the most out of your equipment within the constraints of your environment.